UPOP

 Why Focus on Psychotropic Medications in Foster Children?

 Childhood traumatic stress is the intense fear and stress response occurring when children are exposed to potentially traumatic experiences that overwhelm their ability to cope with what they have experienced.
 Children and adolescents coming into state custody have experienced trauma to a certain degree.
 Often the reasons for state custody are directly related to experiences of trauma such as neglect, abuse, and/or exposure to violence.
 Other children experience the trauma of separation, anxiety and distress when coming into care due to parental behaviors resulting in the inability to care for their children.
-It has been shown that foster children experience trauma at a higher rate compared to their peers still living in the family home.
+It has been shown that children in child welfare experience trauma at a higher rate compared to their peers still living in the family home.
 Traumatic stress needs to be addressed for the following reasons:

 • High prevalence.
 Children in foster care experience at least one significant traumatic experience in childhood.